ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation: Dataset Construction Method

 \subsection{Method Overview}

 Fig.~\ref{fig:pipeline} presents an overview of our method, which includes two stages: \textbf{real infographic chart collection} and \textbf{synthetic infographic chart creation}.

-The chart collection stage aims to collect real infographic charts by crawling \websitenum{} chart-rich websites, such as \textit{Pinterest}~\cite{pinterest}, \textit{Visual Capitalist}~\cite{visualcapitalist}, \textit{Statista}~\cite{statista}.
-The full list of these websites is provided in Supp.~\ref{supp:A}.
-To ensure data quality, we remove duplicate images using perceptual hashing~\cite{imagededup} and CLIP similarity~\cite{radford2021CLIP}.
-We then extract the data table for each chart using GPT-4o-mini and Gemini-2.0-Flash independently, retaining only those with consistent tabular outputs.
+The \textbf{real infographic charts} are collected from two main sources.
+First, we gather infographics from \websitenum{} well-known chart-rich websites that permit research use, such as \textit{\citet{visualcapitalist}} and \textit{\citet{statista}}.
+The full list of these websites and their licenses is provided in Appendix~\ref{supp:chart-website}.
+Second, to further increase the diversity of infographic styles, we retrieve infographic charts via Google Images and Bing Images, following prior work~\citep{masry2024chartinstruct}.
+We apply the platforms’ built-in license filters to retain only images available under Creative Commons licenses.
+The ethical consideration in the data collection process is further discussed in \nameref{sec:ethics}.
+To ensure data quality, we remove duplicate images using \citet{imagededup} and CLIP similarity~\citep{radford2021CLIP}.
+Moreover, we extract per-chart tabular data using LVLMs in a multi-step, human-in-the-loop verification pipeline.
+This pipeline ensures accuracy and reduces model-induced noise.
+Details of this verification pipeline are discussed in Appendix~\ref{supp:table-extraction}.
 This results in \realnum{} real infographic charts with corresponding tables.
-The chart creation stage follows an inductive structuring process that extracts design patterns, such as layout templates and chart variations, from real infographic charts and then uses these patterns to programmatically create high-quality synthetic charts.
-It includes three steps: 1) identifying chart types and their variations, 2) extracting layout templates, and 3) creating synthetic infographic charts with the identified design patterns.
+The \textbf{synthetic infographic chart creation} stage follows an inductive structuring process that extracts design patterns, such as layout templates and chart variations, from real infographic charts and then uses these patterns to programmatically create high-quality synthetic charts.
+It includes three main steps: 1) identifying chart types and their variations, 2) extracting layout templates, and 3) creating synthetic infographic charts. \looseness=-1